pdb_extract

 • Check the final output file and report its readiness for OneDep deposition

-General instruction on mmCIF editor
+General instruction on mmCIF editor buttons

 What metadata need to be provided for OneDep deposition?

 All data items with * or ! mark are the data items whose values are required for a OneDep deposition.
-Filling them in the template will save your time of typing their values at OneDep deposition interface for multiple structures.
+Filling them in the metadata file will save your time of typing their values at OneDep deposition interface for multiple structures.
 If a data items, such as entry_id, is pre-filled with "TO BE ASSIGNED, DO NOT CHANGE", please do not update them.
 Other ID data items are usually filled with number 1/2/3... sequentially, and if you are to add a new row, simply fill the next ordinal number, with the exception of citation.id that should be "primary".

 pdb_extract use cases